oferwald/transposh/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add the widget to your side bar, decide which interface you prefer
 1. On the settings page - define which languages you would like viewable, translatable and which language is currently used (default)
+1. You may also elect to disable/enable the automatic translation mode
 1. You are good to go

 == Frequently Asked Questions ==